kyverno/kyverno/charts/kyverno/README.md

 - `sigstoreVolume` has been replaced with `admissionController.sigstoreVolume`
 - `initImage` has been replaced with `admissionController.initContainer.image`
 - `initResources` has been replaced with `admissionController.initContainer.resources`
+- `image` has been replaced with `admissionController.container.image`
+- `image.pullSecrets` has been replaced with `admissionController.pullSecrets`
+- `resources` has been replaced with `admissionController.container.resources`

 - Labels and selectors have been reworked and due to immutability, upgrading from `v2` to `v3` is going to be rejected.
 The easiest solution is to uninstall `v2` and reinstall `v3` once values have been adapted to the changes described above.